-During the election campaign, Prime Minister Scott Morrison put the activists on par with terrorist foreign fighters in terms of urgency to deal with them.
+During the federal election campaign, Scott Morrison put dealing with the activists on par with terrorist foreign fighters.

-The issue exploded earlier in the year after Aussie Farms published details and addresses of producers in an online map.
+The issue exploded earlier in the year after animal rights group Aussie Farms published details and addresses of producers in an online map.

 A series of farm invasions aimed at highlighting cruelty in agriculture prompted the coalition to talk tough against the activist group.